Eagle Ridge Investment Management Buys 804 Shares of Vanguard Total Stock Market ETF (NYSEARCA:VTI)

 Eagle Ridge Investment Management boosted its stake in shares of Vanguard Total Stock Market ETF (NYSEARCA:VTI – Get Rating) by 41.2% during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 2,755 shares of the company’s stock after purchasing an additional 804 shares during the period.
 Eagle Ridge Investment Management’s holdings in Vanguard Total Stock Market ETF were worth $562,000 at the end of the most recent reporting period.

 Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
 Power Corp of Canada bought a new position in Vanguard Total Stock Market ETF during the first quarter valued at approximately $26,000.
-Mendota Financial Group LLC bought a new position in Vanguard Total Stock Market ETF in the fourth quarter worth approximately $26,000.
-Delta Asset Management LLC TN bought a new position in Vanguard Total Stock Market ETF in the fourth quarter worth approximately $26,000.
-Savior LLC bought a new position in Vanguard Total Stock Market ETF in the fourth quarter worth approximately $27,000.
+Mendota Financial Group LLC bought a new position in Vanguard Total Stock Market ETF during the fourth quarter valued at approximately $26,000.
+Delta Asset Management LLC TN bought a new position in Vanguard Total Stock Market ETF during the fourth quarter valued at approximately $26,000.
+Savior LLC bought a new position in Vanguard Total Stock Market ETF during the fourth quarter valued at approximately $27,000.
 Finally, Kalos Management Inc. bought a new position in Vanguard Total Stock Market ETF in the fourth quarter worth approximately $35,000.

 Vanguard Total Stock Market ETF Stock Up 0.5 %